Former President Jimmy Carter, 98, receiving home hospice care

 (NewsNation) — Former President Jimmy Carter is receiving hospice care at his home after a series of hospitalizations.

-The Carter Center, a charity the 98-year-old helped found, put out a statement Saturday saying Carter “decided to spend his remaining time at home with his family and receive hospice care instead of additional medical intervention.”
+The Carter Center, a charity the 98-year-old founded, put out a statement Saturday saying Carter “decided to spend his remaining time at home with his family and receive hospice care instead of additional medical intervention.”

 “He has the full support of his family and his medical team,” the statement said.